-- To get started: - Book a confidential 1:1 (there are over 5,000 online and IRL every year).

-- Visit in-person careers fairs (at least eight each year). - Meet some employers in person and online. - Arrange to have some information interviews with alumni - Log onto or attend one of the many 'Introduction to...' talks we run. - · To gain more skills: - Take part in the Oxford Strategy Challenge or The Student Consultancy online or in person. - Get work experience through an Oxford-exclusive summer internship. - Attend Insight into Teaching/Medicine/Business/ Publishing/Academia/Pharma programmes. - To find jobs and internships: - Log onto CareerConnect. - Sign up for automatic alerts about new jobs in your industries of choice. - Connect with the Internship Office to explore our Summer Internship Programme and Micro-Internship Programme.
+- To get started: - Book a confidential 1:1 (there are almost 7,000 online and IRL every year). - Visit in-person careers fairs (at least eight are held each year). - · Meet some employers in person and online. - Arrange to have some information interviews with alumni. - Log onto or attend one of the many 'Introduction to...' talks we run. - To gain more skills: - Take part in the Oxford Strategy Challenge. - Get work experience through an Oxford-exclusive summer or micro-internship. - Attend Insight into Teaching/Medicine/Business/ Publishing/Academia/Pharma/Creative writing programmes. - · To find jobs and internships: - Log onto CareerConnect. - Sign up for automatic alerts about new jobs in your industries of choice. - Connect with the Internship Office to explore our Summer Internship Programme and Micro-Internship Programme.